Prime Minister Trudeau's message to mark the start of Hanukkah

 Hello everyone, and happy Hanukkah.

-Over the next eight nights, families and friends will eat latkes, spin the dreidel, and light the candles of the Hanukkiah one by one.
+For the next eight nights, families and friends will gather carefully, will cook and eat latkes and sufganiyot, spin the dreidel, and light the candles of the Hanukkiah one by one.

-Over the next eight days, we will find new ways to connect and celebrate with one another.
+So over the next eight days, let’s find the time to re-connect and celebrate with one another carefully.